 Both disciplines study the inner workings of computers and both study hardware as well as software aspects of computer systems.

-Many CompSci departments at U.S. universities were offshoots from math departments, and the emphasis on providing a rigorous mathematical foundation for the computing disciplines is still evident in many CompSci curricula.
+Many CompSci departments at U.S. universities began as offshoots from math departments.
+The emphasis on providing a rigorous mathematical foundation for the computing disciplines is still evident in many CompSci curricula.
 Computer engineering programs largely developed in engineering departments strong in electrical engineering.

-Many of our ECE majors take a second major in Computer Science – this gives students the best of all worlds
+Many of Duke ECE majors take Computer Science as a second major, giving students the best of all worlds

 CompE programs also often have strong ties to solid state physics and devices programs where the details of actually manufacturing integrated circuits are studied.
 At the intersection between CompE and CompSci are courses in computer architecture (the basic construction and low-level programming of computers) and operating systems, which are as likely to be found in either or both programs.